-As a result, family members are increasingly stepping up to care for them in addition to managing their own daily living responsibilities.
+As a result, family are increasingly stepping up to care for the elders in their families, in addition to managing their own daily living responsibilities.
 Often, they are unaware of how stressful senior caregiving is until they've served some time in that role.
 Making matters worse, they don't know that senior care help exists or where to find it.

-Chronic caregiver stress can lead to burnout, which places fragile seniors at risk of elder abuse.
-Here's a look at the different types of elder abuse and some signs of how to detect it.
-Elders and caregivers need support, so why not receive it right at home, where they are comfortable aging in place?
+Chronic caregiver stress can lead to burnout, which places fragile seniors at risk of maltreatment.
+We will take a look at the different types of elder abuse and some ways to detect it.

-As the health of elder's declines, it becomes clear that they need help.
+As the health of elders declines, they may require additional help.
 However, most seniors want to remain as independent as possible for as long as they possibly can.

 No one wants to move away from the home they love unless they have a joyful reason for moving somewhere special.
 Most seniors want to live out their golden years surrounded by their neighbors, friends, and familiar communities.

 Cost is another factor that solidifies a senior's choice to remain in their homes.
 Many seniors have little or no mortgage, so even when they need in-home healthcare assistance, their limited incomes make staying home more affordable than moving to a senior care facility.

-Family members are increasingly stepping up to the plate, unaware that caregiver stress and burnout are often pre-cursors to elder abuse.
+Family are increasingly stepping up to the plate, unaware that caregiver stress and burnout can be pre-cursors to elder abuse.